milliganci/Quasi-Stationary-MedCyclones/README.md

-# QS MedCyclone - Quasi-Stationary Mediterranean Cyclones
+# QS MedCyclones - Quasi-Stationary Mediterranean Cyclones
 ## Five Metrics to Classify Mediterranean Cyclones Based on Their Stationarity

-QS MedCyclone contains Python scripts to identify the slowest-moving and/or most transient cyclone tracks in a dataset.
+QS MedCyclones contains Python scripts to identify the slowest-moving and/or most transient cyclone tracks in a dataset.
 It uses five metrics to define cyclone quasi-stationarity: one metric is based on propagation speed, while the other four are based on the distance traveled.
 These metrics consider either the entire cyclone life cycle (FT, full-track stationarity) or only part of it (AT, along-track stationarity).
 Together, these diverse metrics provide different perspectives on capturing the quasi-stationary properties of cyclones.

 ---